-- Pour the ketchup in a jar and put on the lid.
+- Pour the sauce in a jar and put on the lid.

-- If the sauce is too dry especially (especially when using oil-free, dried tomatoes) I recommend to add some olive oil and/or water according to your preferences.
+- If the sauce is too dry especially (especially when using oil-free, dried tomatoes) I recommend adding some olive oil and/or water according to your preferences.

-- This ketchup can be stored in your fridge for up to one week.
+- It can be stored in your fridge for up to one week.

 - Serving Size: 2

-Tipp: For a homemade curry ketchup you just add some curry and mustard to your tomato ketchup sauce.
+Tipp: For a homemade curry ketchup you just add some curry and mustard to your tomato sauce.
 How much of each is dependent on your personal taste.
-For a spicy homemade ketchup add some cayenne pepper and ground cloves.
+For a spicy touch add some cayenne pepper and ground cloves.

-Check out my video below and watch how easy it is to make your own homemade ketchup within a few minutes.
+Check out my video below and watch how easy it is to make your own condiment within a few minutes.
 Enjoy!

 Commercial varieties are loaded with sugar

-As a clean eater you are aware that store-bought ketchup is loaded with sugar.
+As a clean eater, you are aware that store-bought bottles are loaded with sugar.
 But did you know that ketchup provides 1 teaspoon of sugar per 1 tablespoon of condiment?
-Imagine that one fourth of a bottle of Heinz tomato ketchup is sugar!
+Imagine that one-fourth of a Heinz bottle is sugar!
 (23.6g sugar per 100g or 2.6g per serving).
-From my own experience I know that one serving of ketchup is seldom enough to satisfy the crave for this popular condiment.
+From my own experience, I know that one serving is seldom enough to satisfy the craving for this popular condiment.

 But it is not just Heinz – most of the other brands, the store-labeled generics and many of the organic varieties have a similar high sugar content.

-I admit it – I’ve been a huge ketchup lover since my early childhood.
-I can’t imagine eating French fries without ketchup.
+I admit it – I’ve been a huge catsup lover since my early childhood.
+I can’t imagine eating French fries without this amazing tomato sauce.
 You probably know that I try to eat clean most of the time.
 The 80/20 rule gives me some room for seldom indulgencies.
 French fries with ketchup is one of them…

 So…If someone would serve me a plate of French fries with ketchup right now – it would be hard for me to resist.
-The more ketchup the better…
+The redder the fast food meal the better…

-I’m aware that this ketchup love is in fact my latent sugar addiction that is craving for more sugar and I will probably keep this addiction forever.
+I’m aware that this love is, in fact, the hidden sugar addiction that is craving for more sugar and I will probably keep this addiction forever.
 But over the years I have luckily found more and more workarounds.

-For me the here presented clean eating recipe is a perfect substitute for store-bought ketchup.
+For me, the here presented clean eating recipe is a perfect substitute for store-bought bottles.
 Also the fact that it needs just 3 main ingredients makes it a winner.
-Who would have thought that one day for me eating ketchup will turn into a healthy habit?!
+Who would have thought that one day I could turn this addiction into a healthy habit?!

 Do you love the idea of home-made clean eating recipes that are quick and easy?
 Then you should consider to check out my 52 Chef Habits Course.